sebastiencouture/di/README.md

 // Create another module that is dependent on the core var app = new Module([core]);

-// Setup configuration for our logger service app.config("log", ["logConsole"], function(logConsole) {
+// Setup configuration for our logger service.
+If you don't have any
+// dependent services for the config then you can use the helper
+// app.config("log", {});
+app.factory("$config.log", ["logConsole"], function(logConsole) {
     return {
         disabled: false,
         targets: [logConsole]